park-m/open-source-developer-portal/app/guides/migrate-to-v2/07-faq.md

     name: migrate-to-v2
     step: '7'
 title: Migrate to Access API | FAQ
-description: Underlying principles of Dwolla's Access API and guidance on upgrading your application from Dwolla's legacy v1 API.
+description: Common questions and answers around Dwolla's Access API, and guidance on upgrading your application from Dwolla's legacy v1 API.
 ---

 # FAQ